15 Authoring Tools For mEnabling Your eLearning For iPads

 MARCH 26, 2013

 We can build content, applications that are designed for the device and accessed from an LMS.
-Q 9.
 For addressing security issues, you may think of these options – screen locks, auto-timeouts, password-protected access to the content inside the apps, data encryption, and solutions such as Mobile Device Management (MDM) and Mobile Application Management (MAM).
-Read more.
-Q 26.
+What is mLearning?

 My 2012 Enterprise mLearning Predictions Recap